intmus/inttheory19-20/_05-counterpoint-embell-shapes/b1-cantfirmand1st.md

 - **Perfect**: Perfect fifths and octaves
 - **Imperfect**: Major and minor thirds and sixths

-### Acceptable Motion Between Lines
+### Motion Between Lines in First Species

 Types of motion
-- parallel
-- contrary
+- contrary - no restrictions
-    - always okay
+- parallel - some restrictions
+- similar - some restrictions
-- static
+- static - not allowed
-- oblique
+- oblique - not allowed
-- similar
-    mostly okay
-    - In 1st species counterpoint, because there are no repeated notes, that rules out static and oblique motion.
-    1st Species only uses parallel, contrary, and similar motion.
-    - Similar motion is less common because it is easy to have part writing errors.

-Types of Errors:
+In first species, an individual line cannot repeat a pitch, so this eliminates both static and oblique motion entirely.
+Contrary motion is the easiest motion to use because it has almost no restrictions.
+Parallel and similar motion are less common but still regularly used; you will need to pay careful attention to avoid creating part writing errors with both of these.

+### Errors in motion

-- parallel octaves and fifths
+- parallel perfect octaves and perfect fifths
+    - Parallel perfect octaves and fifths are always unacceptable.
+Repeating the same pitch in this manner blurs the independence of the lines and becomes too similar to monophony.
-- contrary octaves and fifths
+- contrary perfect octaves and perfect fifths
+    - Unacceptable contrary octaves and fifths occur when two identical perfect intervals occur consecutively in contrary motion.
+This is a way of trying to hide parallel perfect octaves or fifths by using contrary motion.
 - similar/direct/hidden octaves and fifths

-Parallel perfect octaves and fifths are unacceptable.
-Repeating the same pitch in this manner blurs the independence of the lines and becomes too similar to monophony.
-Contrary octaves are when you have two intervals of an octave in a row and they move in contrary motion.
-You still have two octaves in a row, even if they were approached by contrary motion.
-Similar motion is when you approach a perfect fifth or octave in similar motion from any interval.
-Approaching a perfect interval by similar motion makes it more difficult to hear the interval and paints you into a corner when writing counterpoint as well.
-Similar motion is also called direct motion, and hidden motion.
+    - Unacceptable similar motion occurs when you approach a perfect fifth or octave in similar motion from any interval.
+Approaching a perfect interval by similar motion makes it more difficult to hear the interval and will make it difficult to continue writing your counterpoint without creating more errors.
+Similar octaves or fifths are also referred to as direct octaves/fifths or hidden octaves/fifths; I prefer the term "similar octaves/fifths" because it describes the motion accurately.